Canara Bank

-Canara Bank is a central public sector bank under the ownership of Ministry of Finance, Government of India.
-Established in 1906 at Mangalore by Ammembal Subba Rao Pai, the cpsu also has offices in London, Dubai and New York.
+Canara Bank is an Indian public sector bank based in Bengaluru.
+Established in 1906 in Mangalore by Ammembal Subba Rao Pai, the bank was nationalized in 1969.
+Canara Bank also has offices in London, Dubai and New York.

 History

 Ammembal Subba Rao Pai, a philanthropist, established the Canara Hindu Permanent Fund in Mangalore, India, on 1 July 1906.

 Canara Bank's first acquisition took place in 1961 when it acquired Bank of Kerala.
 This had been founded in September 1944 and at the time of its acquisition on 20 May 1961 had three branches.
 The second bank that Canara Bank acquired was Seasia Midland Bank (Alleppey), which had been established on 26 July 1930 and had seven branches at the time of its takeover.

 In 1958, the Reserve Bank of India had ordered Canara Bank to acquire G. Raghumathmul Bank, in Hyderabad.
 This bank had been established in 1870, and had converted to a limited company in 1925.
 At the time of the acquisition G. Raghumathmul Bank had five branches.
 The merger took effect in 1961.
 Later in 1961, Canara Bank acquired Trivandrum Permanent Bank.
 This had been founded on 7 February 1899 and had 14 branches at the time of the merger.

-Canara Bank acquired four banks in 1963: the Sree Poornathrayeesa Vilasam Bank, Thrippunithura, Arnad Bank, Tiruchirapalli, Cochin Commercial Bank, Cochin, and Pandyan Bank, Madurai.
+Canara Bank acquired four banks in 1963: the Sree Poornathrayeesa Vilasam Bank of Thrippunithura, Arnad Bank of Tiruchirapalli, Cochin Commercial Bank of Cochin, and Pandyan Bank of Madurai.
 Sree Poornathrayeesa Vilasam Bank had been established on 21 February 1923 and at the time of its acquisition it had 14 branches.
 Arnad Bank had been established on 23 December 1942 and at the time of its acquisition had only one branch.
 Cochin Commercial Bank had been established on 3 January 1936, and at the time of its acquisition had 13 branches.

+Pandyan Bank was established at Madurai, Tamil Nadu, by S.N.K.
+Sundaram on 11 December 1946.
+It created an all-women's branch at Town Hall Road, Madurai in 1947, staffed by ten women, one of whom was Kamala Sundaram, S.N.K.
+Sundaram's daughter.
+The merger with Canara Bank took effect on 2 December 1963.
+At the time of the acquisition, Pandyan Bank had 83 branches.